nic-dgl104-winter-2025/dgl104-rrj-sujal760/README.md

 ### Complex Features Require Detailed Attention
 Focusing on intricate software components necessitates detailed planning through functional specifications, ensuring that all functionality is adequately captured and appropriately developed.

+# Example of Functional User Requirement
+## Functional User Requirements
+1. User Story: User Registration

+As a new user,
+I want to be able to register an account,
+So that I can access personalized features within the app.

+***Acceptance Criteria:***

+- The registration page should contain fields for the user’s name, email, and password.

+- The email field must validate the input to ensure it’s in a proper email format.

+- Password should be at least 8 characters and contain one uppercase letter, one number, and one special character.

+- After successful registration, the user should receive a confirmation email.

+- The app should notify the user if the email address is already in use.

+- The user should be redirected to the home page upon successful registration.

 # Week 9
 ## Design Patterns